 In this article, we’ll be looking at that question.
-Plus, we'll go over the steps you can take when buying a home with bad credit to give yourself the best chance at success.
+Plus, we'll go over the steps you can take when buying a home with bad credit.

-Buying a home with bad credit may not be easy, but it can be possible for you.
+If you're thinking about how to buy a home with bad credit know that it may not be easy, but it can be achievable for you.
 You’ll just have to invest a little more time in planning and preparation before you start seriously house hunting.

 That said, it is a very individual process.
-Buying a house with bad credit might not be in the cards for everyone, as it depends on a variety of factors, including:
+Buying a home with bad credit might not be in the cards for everyone.
+It depends on a variety of factors, including:

 - How bad your credit is